Swiss in Yasni Exposé of Felix Abt

 minyanville.com 2012-12-23 +

-财经 (Caijing), China's leading business newspaper, analyzes North Korea, the state of and the need for reforms
+Invalid URL: 财经 (Caijing), China's leading business newspaper, analyzes North Korea, the state of and the need for reforms

 Caijing, which The Wall Street Journal called "The Leading Finance Publication in China" published on June 6, 2011, the article 朝鲜“体制外改革” ("North Korea 'without system reform'").
 In its lengthy article China's influential business newspaper states "an urgent need for internal reform of North Korea to follow the trend of market forces".
 It also repeatedly quotes Felix Abt, both as a Swiss and as a Swedish businessman... - Caijing has just corrected the article by stripping Felix Abt of his Swedish citizenship while leaving his Swiss nationality untouched.
 Well done, Caijing!